On the convergence of the Born series for Coulomb potentials: Hintz's semiclassical cone estimates

 The strategy of proof is as follows: first, we obtain an estimate at the incoming radial set, based only on background regularity/decay assumptions on the solution (``above threshold regularity'').
 By standard methods, we can then propagate this estimate to the whole of phase space \emph{except} for those rays that emanate from the marked point, i.e., we have control on those rays that asymptote to the incoming radial set through $X\backslash\{p\}$ in backward time.
 The essential technical novelty is thus to use an estimate of Hintz \cite{Hintz2} to propagate regularity through the marked point, whence we may continue to obtain an estimate on all of phase space in the customary manner. \begin{enumerate}[label=(\roman*)] \item Fix a microlocalizer $E \in \Psi_{\mathrm{sc},\hbar}^{0,0}$ such that the backwards geodesic flowout of the essential support

 of $E$ does not pass over the sole marked point.
 Let $\chi \in C^\infty(X)$ equal $1$ identically on the projection down to the base $X$ of the backwards flowout of the microsupport of $E$.
-The standard\footnote{While these estimates are folklore in the literature on radial points, the specific estimate we have written down here is appears nowhere verbatim, as it is a hybrid of existing estimates.
-Equation \eqref{eq:supposedly_standard} follows by taking apart the global commutator argument employed in the proof of the main theorem of \cite{VaZw00}.
+The standard\footnote{These estimates are folklore in the literature on radial points.
+In \cite{VasyGrenoble}, Vasy refers to them as the $\mathrm{sc,}\hbar$ analogue of radial point estimates and states that they hold, but they are not written out explicitly.
+The proof is standard; equation \eqref{eq:supposedly_standard} follows by taking apart the global commutator argument employed in the proof of the main theorem of \cite{VaZw00}.
 In particular, we may take the commutator argument of Section 3 of that paper but instead of using the full symbol $q$ constructed in Section 4, we just use the part of it denoted $q_-$, microlocalized near the incoming set.
 It follows from (4.16) of \cite{VaZw00} that the commutator with the quantization of $q_-$ produces top order terms of only one sign, and we have a radial point estimate near the incoming set, predicated on the function in question lying in an ``above-threshold'' Sobolev space.
-In \cite{VaZw00} this background regularity is guaranteed by the presence of an imaginary part to the spectral parameter (as the goal there is to prove the limiting absorption principle), while here we enforce it by including the $h^{N}\lVert E_0 u\rVert_{H_{\mathrm{sc},\hbar}^{m,-1/2+\delta}}$ term on the RHS of the estimate.
+In \cite{VaZw00} this background regularity is guaranteed by the presence of an imaginary part to the spectral parameter (as the goal there is to prove the limiting absorption principle), while here we enforce it by including the term on the RHS of the estimate.
 Finiteness of this term guarantees the desired above-threshold regularity.